Ludwell Lee

-Ludwell Lee (October 13, 1760 – March 23, 1836) was a prominent Virginia lawyer and planter who served in both houses of the Virginia General Assembly representing Prince William and Fairfax Counties and rose to become the Speaker of the Virginia Senate.
+Ludwell Lee (October 13, 1760 – March 23, 1836) was an American lawyer and planter who served in both houses of the Virginia General Assembly representing Prince William and Fairfax Counties and rose to become the Speaker of the Virginia Senate.
 Beginning in 1799, following the death of his first wife, Lee built Belmont Manor, a planation house in Loudoun County, Virginia (created from Fairfax and Prince William Counties in 1757, his uncle Francis Lightfoot Lee having served as that county's first Burgess alongside James Hamilton), which today is on the National Register of Historic Places.

 Early and family life

 Ludwell Lee was the second son born to the former Anne Aylett (1738-1768), the first wife of prominent patriot, politician and planter Richard Henry Lee.
 His Lee ancestors had founded one of the First Families of Virginia, as well as speculated in land further up the Potomac River.
 His grandfather Thomas Lee (1690-1750) had considerable acreage in what was or became Prince William, Fairfax and Loudoun counties before Ludwell was born.
 Like his elder brother, Thomas Jesse Lee (1758-1805), Ludwell Lee received a private education locally suitable to his class.
 However, their mother died after giving birth to three more daughters, Mary and Hannah (who would both marry members of the Washington family), and Marybelle (who did not reach adulthood).
 Their father remarried, to the former Anne Gaskins (1745-1796), who gave birth to another three daughters before bearing Francis Lightfoot Lee (1782-1850).
 Meanwhile, these two elder brothers were sent to London, England, where their merchant uncle William Lee lived with his wife and decade younger children.
 The Lee brothers first studied first at St. Bee's School in Lancastershire (their father reasoning that the annual tuition would be about a third of that charged by an American school), then their father decided that while Thomas should learn business with his uncle William orat Schweighhauser's countinghouse, Ludwell should study at the Middle Temple to become a lawyer.
 Tensions between the American colonies and the mother country were rising, which prompted Thomas Lee to return home early, but Ludwell Lee wanted to finish his five-year course of study, so defended his father's signing the Declaration of Independence, although his teacher and some schoolmates thought it treasonous.